dj-26/Beyond-Quantum/README.md

 “Science itself, no matter whether it is the search for truth or merely the need to gain control over the external world, to alleviate suffering, or to prolong life, is ultimately a matter of feeling, or rather, of desire-the desire to know or the desire to realize.”

 "The actual state of our knowledge is always provisional and... there must be, beyond what is actually known, immense new regions to discover."

+## Credits

+Beyond Quantum is created by DJ in participation of [Quantum Games Hackathon 2023](https://www.qaif.org/contests/quantum-games-hackathon).